MANAGEMENT, SPIRITUALITY AND RELIGION (MSR)

 - Carolyn Dexter Award for Best International Paper

 It is an honor to be nominated for these awards and the papers are designated as nominees on the program.
-More information is available on the annual meeting program awards page.
+More information on the annual meeting program awards is available on the AOM website.